-- 1. Grade Point Average

-- A minimum 3.25 GPA for unconditional admission and a minimum 3.0 GPA for conditional admission

-- 2. Master of Science in Nursing degree from an accredited university recognized by the U.S. Department of Education and/or the Council for Higher Education Accreditation

-- 3. Current California Registered Nursing (RN) license

-- 4. Three Recommendations completed on forms provided

-- Must be from sources who can personally attest to the candidate's potential for scholarly and professional success: one personal, one academic, and one employer.
-Family members and friends may not complete recommendations.

-- Professional resume that includes current clinical practice with a minimum of two (2) years' work experience as RN

-- 6. A Comprehensive essay of no more than 1000 words that includes the following elements:

-- Purpose for entering the program

-- O Significant events and influences that have affected your approach to life

-- Long-term professional goals

-- o Reasons for choosing to study at California Baptist University

-- Essay must be submitted in APA format

-- 7. Successful Interview with the College of Nursing

-- 8. Prerequisites must be completed recently

-- Advanced Pathophysiology

-- Advanced Pharmacology

-- Advanced Physical Assessment

-- 9. Clearances:

-- o CPR Certification

-- o Background Check Clearance

-- Health Clearance

-- o Drug Testing

-- o Proof of Health Insurance

-- Proof of Motor Vehicle Insurance
+- 1. Grade Point Average - A minimum 3.25 GPA for unconditional admission and a minimum 3.0 GPA for conditional admission - 2.
+Prerequisites must be completed within the last five years - Advanced Pathophysiology - Advanced Pharmacology - o Advanced Physical Assessment - 3.
+Bachelor's Degree in Nursing (BSN) from an accredited institution recognized by the U.S. Department of Education and/or the Council for Higher Education Accreditation or the evaluated equivalency. - 4.
+Active California Registered Nursing (RN) License - 5.
+Three Recommendations completed on forms provided - Must be from sources who can personally attest to the candidate's potential for scholarly and professional success: one personal, one academic, and one employer.
+Family members and friends may not complete recommendations. - 6.
+Professional Resume that includes current practice with a minimum of two (2) years of work experience as RN for APRN concentrations (Nurse Practitioner; Clinical Nurse Specialist). - 7.
+A Comprehensive essay of no more than 1000 words in APA 7th edition format that includes the following elements: - Purpose for entering the program - 8.
+Students are expected to work as a registered nurse during the program to gain clinical experience.